Rockies vs. Dodgers: Odds, spread, over/under - September 26

 |2x Second Chance Bets Up To $2,000

-Looking to bet on the Rockies versus Dodgers game but don't know where to start?
-Consider some of the most common betting types, such as the moneyline, run line, and total.
-A moneyline bet, such as the Rockies (+200) in this matchup, means that you think the Rockies will win, simple as that!
-And if they do, and you bet $10, you'd get $30.00 back.
+Wanting to put money on the Rockies and Dodgers game but aren't sure how to get started?
+Here's a quick breakdown.
+Some of the most common betting types include the moneyline, run line, and total.
+A moneyline bet means that you think one of the teams -- the Rockies (+200), for example -- will win.
+It's that simple!
+If the Rockies are victorious, and you bet $10, you'd get $30.00 back.

-Plus, there are lots of other ways to play, like player props (will Ryan McMahon hit a homer?), parlays (combining picks from multiple games to multiply your winnings), and more.
+Plus, there are lots of other ways to play, such as player props (will Ezequiel Tovar get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
 For more details on the many ways you can play, check out the BetMGM website and app.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.